lanking520/lanking520.github.io/_pages/PLT_HW1.md

 ```

 ## Part 2: Word Frequency Counter
+### Thinking
+with a empty string list provided, the map should be implemented to count all words.
+The general idea is to create a recursion function to loop all words.
+Everytime pass in the remaining string list and the map.
+Then, exporting the map to tuple list using map.fold to loop.
+Finally sort it and print them all.
 ### Main code
 ```ocaml
 { type token = EOF | Word of string }
 rule token = parse